Mauro2888/Springboot_WebApp/README.md

 # Springboot WebApplication - MVC + JPA + MYSQL
-This application is an example for how implement a REST service with all endpoint.
+This application is an example for how implement a REST service with all endpoints.
 All endpoints are written in java in a MVC pattern.

 - This application offers 2 types front end, Android (java) and Web (angular.js)